Shohan29531/BLV-Road-Nav-Accessibility/README.md

 A dataset of 21 videos, 90 accessibility-focused objects (previously 79), and the ground truth labeling of all the objects in 31 video segments from the 21 videos

-# If you use this repository, please cite our work:
+# If you use this repository useful, please cite our work:

 <pre>
 @misc{islam2024datasetcrucialobjectrecognition,